Vanilla-OS/handbook/_posts/2022-12-10-install-additional-drivers.md

 ## Vanilla Control Center

 **Vanilla Control Center** is a graphical tool that allows you to configure the operating system and install additional drivers.
-Launch it from the Applications menu, then click on the "**Drivers**" tab.
+Launch it from the Applications menu, then click on the "Drivers" tab.

 ![Vanilla Control Center](/assets/uploads/vanilla-control-center.webp)